yairchu/yesod-admin-crud/README.markdown

 TODO:

-* Giving admin interface access only to admins.
 * Make it look nicer.
 * Selecting which part of the table to see if it has many rows.